yysun/apprun/README.md

 * Write less code
 * No proprietary syntax to learn
 * Compiler/transpiler is optional
-* State management, routing and directives included
+* State management and routing included
-* Run side-by-side with other frameworks
+* Run side-by-side with jQuery, chartjs, D3, lit-html ...

 ## AppRun Book from Apress